ducthienweakt/running-angular/README.md

 # RunningRecords

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.4.
+This project was generated using 100% AI code.

 ## Development server